CAS 704:

 OVERVIEW:

 Covered in the course will be advance control techniques and their implementation, Real-Time Operating Systems issues including task scheduling, and additional topics that may include formal methods, discrete-event systems, and fault tolerance.
-Evaluation will be based on assignments and a final exam.

 Students are also expected to have already taken a linear algebra course.